- Finland is a short hop across the sea – just 80 km away.

 - Brits, Americans, Canadians and Australians can also enter Estonia visa-free.

-- Lennart Meri Tallinn Airport, named after our late President, has direct flights all over Europe.
+- Lennart Meri Tallinn Airport, named after our President, has direct flights all over Europe.

 - Estonia has a population of just 1.3 million but is larger than Denmark or Holland.

 - The Estonian language s a finno-ugric language - resembles most to Finnish and is different from Latvian and Russian language.

 - Everyone in tourism speaks good English and often German, Finnish, Russian and Swedish too!

 - Estonia was occupied by the Soviets for decades but Estonia sees itself as more influenced by Nordic tastes and traditions - Scandinavia with a twist.